cod10129/polynomial-tools/README.md

 # polynomial_tools

-A crate that contains some utilities for operations on polynomials.
+A crate that contains utilities for operations on polynomials.